-If you have taken a break from your self-employed trade for parental leave, you may still qualify for the grant, as HMRC treat this parental leave period as if you were trading.
+If you have taken a break from your self-employed

+trade for parental leave, you may still qualify for the grant, as HMRC treat this period as if you were trading.

-If you work through your own company you won't qualify for a SEISS grant, but you may qualify for a CJRS grant to replace your own wages taxed under PAYE, up to a maximum of £2,500 per month for periods up to 31 July 2020 (see above).
+If you work through your own company you do not qualify for the SEISS, but you may qualify for a CJRS grant to replace wages you have paid yourself, taxed under PAYE, up to a maximum of £2,500 per month.